arjunkeerthi/BlackJack/README.md

 # BlackJack
-A simple BlackJack game developed to gain more experience with Python (plus being fun, too).
+A simple BlackJack game developed to gain more experience with Python (plus being fun, too).<br/>
 To play, run program from 'blackjack.py'.